microsoft/fast/sites/website/src/docs/resources/cheat-sheet.md

-2. Export a "provider function" for your community to use in setting everything up.
+2. Export a `provider function` for your community to use in setting everything up:

 ```ts
 export function provideSpecialDesignSystem(element?: HTMLElement): DesignSystem {